nham/math_notes/linear_systems.md

  - determine if there are any tuples $(x_1, \ldots, x_n)$ that make all the equations true (i.e. determine if the system has a **solution**)
  - if so, determine if there is a unique solution or many solutions
  - and either find the unique solution or describe the set of solutions.

+In brief, our task is to determine the solution set.

 For convenience we take up all the $a_{ij}$ into a matrix, called the **coefficient matrix** of the system.
 Then our task is to determine the set of vectors